CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 For specific guidance regarding these steps, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.

-Applying access to the audited SD Desktop Limited Edition differs from the process presented above, see instructions in [the user guide](./sd-desktop-le.md#service-access).
+Applying access to the audited SD Desktop environment differs from the process presented above, see instructions in [the user guide](./sd-desktop-audited.md#service-access).

 ## Useful terminology